-To date, our employees, vendors and clinical trial sites have been able to advance our GAIN clinical trial, continue randomizations and screenings and begin our Open Label Extension for those patients completing the GAIN trial.
+To date, our employees, vendors and clinical trial sites have been able to advance our GAIN clinical trial, complete enrollment and continue the Open Label Extension for eligible patients completing the GAIN trial.
 At this time the impact of the COVID-19 pandemic has not resulted in changes to our previously stated analysis timelines for the GAIN trial.
 We are continuing to assess the potential impact of the COVID-19 pandemic on our business and operations, including our expenses, preclinical operations and clinical trials.
-Our office-based employees have been working from home since mid-March 2020, while ensuring essential staffing levels in our operations remain in place, including maintaining key personnel in our lab facility.
+Our office-based employees have been working primarily from home since mid-March 2020, while ensuring essential staffing levels in our operations remain in place, including maintaining key personnel in our lab facility.
+We have developed plans to enable all employees to voluntarily return to work in our offices and lab facility which include safety protocols, such as face coverings, social distancing, frequent cleaning, and COVID-19 testing.
+We continue to assess the risks which take into account applicable public health authority and local government guidelines and are designed to ensure community and employee safety.
+However, the effects of the COVID-19 pandemic continue to rapidly evolve and even if our employees more broadly return to work in our offices and lab facility, we may have to resume a more restrictive remote work model, whether as a result of spikes or surges in COVID-19 infection or hospitalization rates or public authority mandates.
 We are not currently experiencing any significant supply chain disruptions and have drug supply for the full GAIN Trial on hand.
 We have diversified our vendor relationships geographically for both starting materials and manufacturing.
 However, in the future, the ongoing COVID-19 pandemic, may result in the inability of some of our suppliers to deliver drug supplies on a timely basis.
 The Company has taken and continues to take proactive measures to maintain the integrity of its ongoing clinical trial.
-Despite these efforts, the COVID-19 pandemic could impact clinical trial enrollment and its completion.
+To potentially mitigate some of the risks of COVID-19 and based on interest and the ability to maintain milestone timelines, we enrolled approximately an additional 70 subjects in the GAIN trial.
+Despite these efforts, the COVID-19 pandemic could impact timelines, subject follow up visits and study completion.
 The Company will continue to monitor the COVID-19 situation and its impact on the ability to continue the development of, and seek regulatory approvals for, the Company's product candidates.